FROM SEPTEMBER 2020

-A surprising amount of activity happens in Oakley Men's Shed!
+Before the virus arrived a surprising amount of activity happened in Oakley Men's Shed!

 Oakley Men's Shed meets every

 in the Scout and Guide Centre, St John's Piece, Oakley.

 Its a place to pursue practical interests at leisure, to practice skills and enjoy making and mending